rsethi21/diffExprProject/README.md

 ## Test Run
 ### RUN
 1. To run
-    - python3 run.py -e [EMAIL] -t /testData
+    - python3 run.py -e [EMAIL] -t testData # make sure that the testData folder is inputed as shown and not with any slashs nor relative paths (i.e. . or ..)
 2. For more information on flags and arguments
     - python3 run.py --help
 - make sure email is one that can be used to access NCBI sequences; ensure this is run from the main project directory